luozf14/csvToRNTuple/README.md

 A program that takes as input a CSV file and generates a RNTuple ROOT file.

 ## Features
-It take the  first row of the input CSV file as a header and automatically parses it.
+It takes the first row of the input CSV file as a header and automatically parses it.
 You do not have to know the number, name or type of the columns.

 ## How to compile

 ### Prerequisites

 The program is only tested on ROOT 6.26.00.
-If you are able to build ROOT6.26.00, then you have all the prerequisites to run this program.
+If you are able to build ROOT 6.26.00, then you have all the prerequisites to run this program.

 ### Compiling